neoforged/.github/primers/1.21.5/index.md

     - `MULE_SADDLE`
     - `ZOMBIE_HORSE_SADDLE`
     - `SKELETON_HORSE_SADDLE`
+    - `trimAssetPrefix` - Returns the prefix applied to the texture containing the armor trims for the associated type.
 - `net.minecraft.world.entity`
     - `EntityEquipment` - A map of slots to item stacks representing the equipment of the entity.
     - `EquipmentSlot`